BarabaraLee/PIXIE-MATRIX/README.md

 # 📚 Toddler Storybook Generator

-This project generates fully illustrated EPUB storybooks for toddlers using generative AI models (OpenAI GPT, Groq Gemma, Stable Diffusion XL, and ControlNet).
+This project generates fully illustrated EPUB storybooks for toddlers using generative AI models (OpenAI GPT, Gemma, Stable Diffusion XL, and ControlNet).
 You provide a theme and optional character poses, and it outputs a complete, publishable e-book. (under developement)

 ---